 The Blue Canvas, re-aligns the blocks so you can see your organization processes and relationships flowing smoothly from Resources to Customers, and build a better model of your business.

 It's really presumptuous to name these little changes Business Model Canvas 2.0, but I really hope that you will like this re-shuffling of blocks and that it will help you "digest" faster the "business model canvas" methodology, and sprint up your next Investors Presentation.

 *) Steve Blank has invented "Lean Startup"

 **) Taylor has started the "scientific management" approach to organizations at Ford Motor Company.
 Mayo has started the "human relationship" approach to organizations at Western Electric.

 © 2015 Business Exploration® - All Rights Reserved

-The Blue Canvas is the starting point of our "Roadmap to Market" methodology,
+The Blue Canvas is the starting point of our "Roadmap to Market" coaching program,

 that is helping industrial SMBs, high-tech Startups and University Spin-offs